project-gemmi/gemmi/docs/cif-parser.rst

 ===============

 The functions in this section can be considered low-level, because they are specific to either name-value pairs or to loops.

+.. warning::

     Assuming what is a pair and what is in loop is a common source of bugs when handling mmCIF files, so instead of these functions we recommend using abstractions introduced in the next sections.

-.. warning::

-    When working with proteins one could assume that anisotropic ADP values are in a loop, but wwPDB has entries with anisotropic ADP for one atom only -- as name-value pairs.
+For example, when working with proteins one could assume that anisotropic ADP values are in a loop, but wwPDB has entries with anisotropic ADP for one atom only -- as name-value pairs.
     On the other hand, one could think that R-free is always given as name-value, but in entries from joint X-ray and neutron refinement it is in a loop.
+    Be careful.

-    Be careful with functions from this section.
-The next section introduces function that work with both pairs and loops.
+The next sections introduce function that work with both pairs and loops.

 C++
 ---